‘THE SPIRIT OF GIVING IS CONTAGIOUS. IT MAKES THE IMPOSSIBLE, POSSIBLE AND CONQUERS SUFFERING BY ADVANCING THE WORK OF HEALING.’

 As fate would have it, the therapy they developed cures the same disease my dad had.
 To me, that was a sign — affirmation of the faith Heidi and I have placed in this award.

 That spirit of giving is contagious.
-It makes the impossible, possible and replaces suffering with healing.
+It makes the impossible, possible and conquers suffering by advancing the work of healing.

 We hope others will continue to join us and put their faith in Sanford Health and the Lorraine Cross Award, too.
 Let’s keep finding cures.
 Let’s make a difference.